 On this page

 Wire supports multi-language sites where each language is an independent content site sharing a domain.
 This guide explains the architecture, what Wire does and does not do, and why.
+For more guides, see the Guides overview.

 Architecture: Parallel Sites, Not Translations